Healthy Recipes Blog

 • Cooked turkey meat: Make sure it's skinless.
 The skin will feel rubbery in a cold salad.

-• Veggies and herbs: I use diced celery, chopped red onion, and chopped cilantro.
+• Veggies and herbs: Diced celery, chopped red onion, and chopped cilantro.

-• Cheese: I like to use crumbled feta cheese.
+• Cheese: I use crumbled feta cheese.
+Crumbled goat cheese is also delicious.

 Variations